 - Ground Condition, Contamination, earthwork material & slopes.

 - A schedule of deliverable to include all As-Built Information.

-As-Built Package is as important deliverable for the contractor as their main task which is constructing the physical infrastructure on the ground.
-In Theatre world there is saying that your last performance stays for the longest time.
-Same applies to As-Built Package for the contractor in Construction World.
+As-Built Package is an important deliverable for the contractor as their main task is constructing the physical infrastructure on the ground.
+In the Theatre world, there is a saying that your last performance stays for the longest time.
+The same applies to As-Built Package for the contractor in Construction World.

 I hope this blog provides you with enough information on As-Built Drawings, why it’s needed, how to prepare it, etc. Please feel free to like, share comments.

 - 30 Most demanding and useful design software for Civil Engineers